astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Gets a collection of strings, each of which contains the pathname of a file is present in the specified `folder`..
+Gets a collection of strings, each of which contains the pathname of a file is present in the specified `folder`.

 ##### Returns